Professor Jonathan Pincus

 Jonathan Pincus is Visiting Professor of Economics at the University of Adelaide, and an independent economic researcher and consultant.

+He was educated in Brisbane, Australia, and at Stanford University, where he took his PhD in 1972 (which won the Columbia-Nevins prize awarded by the American Economic History Association).
+Jonathan is a Fellow of the Academy of Social Sciences in Australia, and is listed in the international Who’s Who in Economics, 1986 to date.
+In 2015, the Economic Society made him the second Distinguished Public Policy Fellow.
 From 2002 through 2007, Jonathan was Principal Adviser Research at the [Australian] Productivity Commission in both Melbourne and Canberra.
 At Adelaide University in the 1990s, he was Professor and Head of Economics and Convenor of Academic Board.
 Previously, Jonathan was Professor and Head of Economic History at Flinders University; Fellow in Economic History at the Australian National University; a researcher at the Center for the Study of Public Choice (Virginia, USA); and Visiting Associate Professor at Stanford.
 He was a member of the Priorities Review Staff of the Whitlam government.
 Upon leaving high school, his first job was with BP Australia for six years.